oliveiraallex/pharothings-ci/README.md

 - Install the 64-bit image of the PharoThings client server.
 - Copy the VMs (Arm, Linux, Windows, Mac) to the vm folders
 - Create 1 click multiplatform files
 - Create 3 zip files for download.
-You can see the description of each file below.
+You can see the description of each file below
+- Deploy the files in **[Releases page](https://github.com/oliveiraallex/pharothings-ci/releases)** when is created a new Tag.

 ## Download the zip file according to your scenario:
 There are 3 zip files with the VM and PharoThings already installed.